mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/backup-and-restore/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-You may wish to back up your cluster before performing an upgrade or downgrade.
+You may want to back up your cluster before performing an upgrade or downgrade.
 You may need to restore your cluster to a known good state if something goes wrong during an upgrade or if you install a {{ model.packageRepo }} package that does not perform as expected.

-This section provides guidance on how to back up and restore the state of particular DC/OS components via dedicated procedures.
+This section provides guidance on how to back up and restore the state of particular DC/OS&trade; components using dedicated procedures.

 DC/OS Enterprise users may want to back up and restore the native DC/OS Marathon instance state by using the DC/OS backup service.
 You can back up the state of the native Marathon instance of your cluster, and later restore from that backup.
-You can also choose to back up and restore the state of [ZooKeeper](/mesosphere/dcos/2.0/administering-clusters/backup-and-restore/backup-restore-cli/#zookeeper-backup-and-restore) running inside a DC/OS cluster.
+You can also choose to back up and restore the state of [ZooKeeper&trade;](/mesosphere/dcos/2.0/administering-clusters/backup-and-restore/backup-restore-cli/#zookeeper-backup-and-restore) running inside a DC/OS cluster.

 # Limitations